 SFR-CACC does the in-group marking of TSNs only as long as the sender does not changeover to a previously used destination address which was already used during the current active changeover period.
 If the sender starts to cycle through destination address space, then the sender switches to a more conservative behaviour of marking only TSNs in the latest outstanding group.
-The protection from such cycling changeovers is necessary because SFR-CACC assumes that the latest outstanding TSNs were transmitted to the current On changeover, for the new primary destination:
+The protection from such cycling changeovers is necessary because SFR-CACC assumes that the latest outstanding TSNs were transmitted to the current primary.
+One could envision a scenario where the sender has TSNs outstanding on two destination addresses, $B_1$ and $B_2$ , having performed changeover in that order.
+The sender then performs a